← Back to Writings

 Building My Own Productivity Voice Agent

 That last part is crucial.
-This is no longer a transcription pipeline duct-taped to a chat model and a TTS engine.
+It's no longer a transcription pipeline duct-taped to a chat model and a TTS engine.
 It's a single model that hears you, reasons, calls tools across your productivity stack, and talks back.
 The latency drops, the conversation feels natural, and suddenly your assistant is something you actually want to use to get work done.

 What I learned building Jarvis